HS Foundation’s HS CAPE (Community Awareness and Patient Empowerment) Program Request for Proposals

 - ABSTRACT: Summarize the proposed project in 350 words or less.
 This should describe the aims of the project and the project’s significance with respect to HS.

-- BUDGET: Each project is limited to $2,000 for one year (direct costs only).
-Provide a budget summary, including a concise statement of how you propose to allocate funds (amount and for what purpose).
+- BUDGET: Provide a budget summary, including a concise statement of how you propose to allocate funds (amount and for what purpose).
 Travel costs are not allowed.

 - PROJECT DETAILS: Include specific aims (the goals of the project should be succinctly stated – what do you intend to accomplish?).
 Provide background and significance – why is this project important and how will it help people affected by HS?
 Describe the project design – how it will be executed, how you will measure the project’s impact and how you will show success?